eyalroz/cuda-api-wrappers/README.md

 ```
 The default values here are `enum : bool`'s, which you should also use when constructing an `event_t` with non-default parameters.
 There is also the no-arguments `event_t()` constructor which calls `cudaEventCreate` without flags.

-#### Modified CUDA samples
+## Example programs

 More detailed documentation / feature walk-through is forthcoming.
-For now, have a look at the [modified CUDA samples](https://github.com/eyalroz/cuda-api-wrappers/tree/master/examples/modified_cuda_samples) example folder, which adapts some of the CUDA sample code to use the runtime API only via this wrappers library.
+For now I'm providing two kinds of short example programs; browsing their source you'll know essentially all there is to know about the API wrappers.

-To build and run the samples, do:
+To build and run the examples (just as a sanity check), execute the following:

     [user@host:/path/to/cuda-api-wrappers/]$ cmake . && make examples && examples/scripts/run-all-examples

+#### Modified CUDA samples

+The CUDA distribution contains sample programs demostrating various features and concepts.
+A few of these - which are not focused on device-side work - have been adapted to use the API wrappers - completely foregoing direct use of the CUDA Runtime API itself.
+You will find them in the [modified CUDA samples](https://github.com/eyalroz/cuda-api-wrappers/tree/master/examples/modified_cuda_samples/) example programs folder.

+#### 'Coverage' test programs - by module of the Runtime API

+Gradually, an example program is being added for each one of the CUDA Runtime API [Modules](http://docs.nvidia.com/cuda/cuda-runtime-api/modules.html#modules), in which the approach replacing use of those module API calls by use of the API wrappers is demonstrated.
+These per-module example programs can be found [here](https://github.com/eyalroz/cuda-api-wrappers/tree/master/examples/by_runtime_api_module/)

 ## Bugs, suggestions, feedback